El Rosario Butterfly Sanctuary: A Complete Visitor’s Guide

 The elevation of El Rosario Butterfly Sanctuary is about 3,000m (9,900 feet) so be prepared that the air will be thin.
 If you are not used to being at high altitudes then you should take it easy to avoid getting out of breath.

-The path at El Rosario is fairly steep to start off with and is quite developed with concrete paths and stairs in some sections.
+The path at El Rosario is fairly steep at some sections and quite developed with concrete paths and stairs.
 Some people may find the hike quite difficult but as long as you are in decent shape you will be fine.

 It takes about 30 minutes to get to the end of the hike and the entire time you are walking through beautiful pine forests.
 If you are walking up at the right time of day then there may be thousands of butterflies flying over your head as you walk up the hill already!